SJWyatt/remarkable-scripts/README.md

 # remarkable-scripts
-A collection of useful scripts I find useful for interfacing with my remarkable.
+A collection of scripts I find useful for interfacing with my remarkable.

 ### find_notebooks.py
 A python script to help in searching for notebooks.